 5. Corrupted files on SD card.
 The SD card has no readable boot instructions if the ACT LED is inactive.
 So, either your SD card is corrupted, or the files are missing/incompatible with your Raspberry Pi.

 If you've identified the error plaguing your Pi board, follow the article below for quick fixes.
+Besides, you can bypass the SD card and boot the Raspberry Pi from USB.
+Click on the connection below for detailed information.

 The following fixes let you get around all errors and help if your Raspberry Pi doesn't boot: